simgrid/simgrid/docs/source/intro_concepts.rst

 Depending on the intended study, SimGrid can be run in several execution modes.

 **Simulation Mode**.
-This is the most common execution mode, where you want to study how your application behaves on the virtual platform under the experimental scenario.
+This is the most common execution mode, where you want to study how your application behaves on the simulated platform under the experimental scenario.

 In this mode, SimGrid can provide information about the time taken by